nilsherzig/LLocalSearch/README.md

 # running "make upgrade" will stop all containers, pull the latest code and restart the containers
 ```

+If you don't have `make` installed, you can run the commands inside the Makefile manually.

 Now you should be able to access the frontend on [http://localhost:3000](http://localhost:3000).
 All other services are not exposed to the outside world.